tonikelope/mysticfight/README.md

 For this tool to work, you MUST have the following installed/running:

 1. **MSI Center:** [Download here](https://www.msi.com/Landing/MSI-Center).
 (Remember you must install the **Mystic Light** module inside it to provide the underlying drivers for SDK).
+   * Disable both in Mystic Light config: Overwrite third part RGB and disable on suspend.
-2. **MysticLight_SDK.dll:** Included in this repo.
+3. **MysticLight_SDK.dll:** Included in this repo.
 Must stay in the same folder as the EXE.
 [Official Link with SDK doc](https://www.msi.com/Landing/mystic-light-rgb-gaming-pc/download).
-3. **LibreHardwareMonitor:** [Download here](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor).
+4. **LibreHardwareMonitor:** [Download here](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor).
 Must be running (minimized) to provide temperature data via WMI.

 ## 🚀 How to Run at Startup
 Since the app requires Administrator privileges for SDK and WMI access, use **Windows Task Scheduler**: